salesforce/awesolog/README.md

 # awesolog

-Policies for logback logger rolling appender that ship logs to S3.
+Policies for logback logger rolling appender that ships logs to S3.
 The program needs to be imported as a standard maven library.

 The `S3FixedWindowRollingPolicy` is implemented that extends [`FixedWindowRollingPolicy`](http://logback.qos.ch/apidocs/ch/qos/logback/core/rolling/FixedWindowRollingPolicy.html) in Logback, therefore the behaviour is the same between the two except for uploading the log files to s3.